Behada: Uses, Benefits, Side Effects & More!

 Also Read: Rosemary – Uses, Benefits, Side Effects & More!

-The antiulcer activity of extract of behada fruits was investigated in animal models by determining the ulcer index.
+The antiulcer activity of the extract of behada fruits was investigated in animal models by determining the ulcer index.
 In a study, the behada extract exhibited significant inhibition of stomach ulcers, decreased free acidity, total acidity, gastric volume, protein and pepsin content while increasing the mucus content, altogether lowering the ulcer index.2

 Inhibition of cytoprotective prostaglandin synthesis may suppress ulcers, however the antioxidant activities of fruit extract are responsible for its antiulcer efficacy.1